Killer Local Joints and Taco Stands: An Insider’s Guide to the Restaurants of Todos Santos

 Category Three: Killer Local Joints and Taco Stands

 - Overview: Tamales are ubiquitous in mainland Mexico, but it was almost impossible to find a fresh, hot, tasty tamale in Baja (or at least in Todos Santos) until Alma opened her street-side stand in early 2013.
 And thank goodness she did because we literally can’t get enough of them; if you get there too late in the day she is inevitably sold out.
 Alma usually has a choice of chicken, pork, beef, chile, pineapple or mixed tamales.
-She also serves an assortment of traditional Mexican fare for breakfast, lunch and dinner including chilaquiles, sopas, tortas and pozoles.
-While we generally get our food to go, Alma does have a couple of tables with chairs under a shade on the sidewalk if you prefer to dine en scene.
+She also serves an assortment of traditional Mexican fare for breakfast, lunch and dinner including chilaquiles, sopas, tortas and pozoles. in the last year Alma has upgraded from a roadside stand to a cute little restaurant space where you can also get delicious traditional Mexican breakfasts and lunches.

 - Not to be Missed: Chile tamales